AlexanderPoone/arcgis-demo-collection/oic/oic_toolbox_guide.md

 ![Step 4](img/oic_toolbox/step4.png)

-5. If you see the success message below, you can now move your images into an Internet storage.
+5. If you see the success message below, you can now **move your images into an Internet storage**.

 ![Step 5](img/oic_toolbox/step5.png)

-6. After the move is done, prepare a list of URLs of those images.
-You may copy the output of the command `for %f in ("*.jpg","*.jpeg","*.png") do @echo %f` on a regular Windows command prompt.
+6. **After the move is done**, prepare a list of URLs of those images.
+You may copy the output of the command `for %f in ("*.jpg","*.jpeg","*.png") do @echo %f` on a regular Windows command prompt on your Windows server.

 ![Step 6](img/oic_toolbox/step6.png)